The Different Types Of Stressors And How To Deal With Them

 Mindfulness

 Mindfulness is the process of bringing awareness to your thoughts, feelings, and surroundings.
-It has been shown to reduce stress and improve overall mental well-being.
-You can practice mindfulness by sitting or lying quietly, breathing deeply, or remaining aware of the thoughts and sensations you experience.
+It has been suggested to reduce stress and improve overall mental well-being.
+You can practice mindfulness by sitting or lying quietly, breathing deeply, and tuning into an awareness of the thoughts and sensations you experience.

-Consider taking note of what you're feeling while you practice mindfulness, and let the thoughts enter your mind without judging them.
-Mindfulness can be practiced almost anywhere, anytime, so it can be a helpful tool when you're in a place with several environmental stressors.
-Studies show that practicing mindfulness on the go can be as effective as practicing it at home.
+Try taking note of what you're feeling while you practice mindfulness and let the thoughts enter your mind without judging them.
+Mindfulness can be practiced almost anywhere, any time, so it can even be a helpful tool when you're in a place with several environmental stressors.
+Studies suggest that practicing mindfulness on the go can be as effective for stress management as practicing it at home.

 Exercise

 Physical activity may help you release tension, produce mood-boosting endorphins, and improve sleep.
-To reduce the effect that biological stressors have on you, consider joining a gym, taking frequent walks, or starting an at-home workout routine.
+To reduce the effect that biological stressors have on you, consider joining a gym or dance studio, taking frequent walks or bike rides, or starting an at-home workout routine.

 Self-care